State media: No survivors found in China Eastern plane crash

 China's air-safety record has improved since the 1990s as air travel has grown dramatically with the rise of a burgeoning middle class.
 Before Monday, the last fatal crash of a Chinese airliner occurred in August 2010, when an Embraer ERJ 190-100 operated by Henan Airlines hit the ground short of the runway in the northeastern city of Yichun and caught fire.
 It carried 96 people and 44 of them died.
 Investigators blamed pilot error.

-The U.S. National Transportation Safety Board said a senior investigator was chosen to help with the crash investigation.
-The U.S. Federal Aviation Administration, which certified the 737-800 in the 1990s, said it was ready to help in the investigation if asked.
+China Eastern's last fatal crash was in November 2004, when a bombardier CRJ-200 plunged into a frozen lake just after takeoff from the Inner Mongolian city of Baotou, killing 53 people on board and two on the ground.
+Regulators blamed ice that had collected on the wings.

-Chicago-based Boeing Co. said it was in contact with the U.S. safety board “and our technical experts are prepared to assist with the investigation led by the Civil Aviation Administration of China.”
-The safety board said engine maker CFM, a joint venture between General Electric and France's Safran, would provide technical help on engine issues.
+The CAAC and China Eastern both sent officials to the crash site.
+The U.S. National Transportation Safety Board said a senior investigator was chosen to help, and the U.S. Federal Aviation Administration, which certified the 737-800 in the 1990s, said it was ready to help if asked.

-Crash investigations are usually led by officials in the country where the crash occurred, but they typically include the airplane’s manufacturer and the investigator or regulator in the manufacturer’s home country.
+Chicago-based Boeing Co. said its experts were prepared to assist investigators, and the NTSB said engine maker CFM, a joint venture between General Electric and France's Safran, would provide technical help on engine issues.

-Shahidi said he expects investigators to comb through the maintenance history of the plane and its engines, the training and records of the pilots, air traffic control discussions and other topics.
+Plane crash investigations are usually led by officials in the country where the crash occurred, but they typically include the manufacturer and the investigator or regulator in the manufacturer’s home country.

 Headquartered in Shanghai, China Eastern is one of the country’s top three airlines, serving 248 domestic and foreign destinations.